CJO100293/deep-learning-challenge/README.md

 2. Move them into your Deep Learning Challenge directory in your local repository.
 3. Push the added files to GitHub.

-## Neural Network Model Report
-### **Overview of the Analysis**
- - ANSWER: Explain the purpose of this analysis.

-### **Results**
-- Data Preprocessing: ANSWER: Using bulleted lists and images to support your answers, address the following questions:
-	- ANSWER: What variable(s) are the target(s) for your model?
-	- ANSWER: What variable(s) are the features for your model?
-	- ANSWER: What variable(s) should be removed from the input data because they are neither targets nor features?

-- Compiling, Training, and Evaluating the Model
-	- ANSWER: How many neurons, layers, and activation functions did you select for your neural network model, and why?
-	- ANSWER: Were you able to achieve the target model performance?
-	- ANSWER: What steps did you take in your attempts to increase model performance?

 ### **Summary**
 - ANSWER: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.